quicwg/base-drafts/draft-ietf-quic-transport.md

 handshake is confirmed (see Section 4.1.2 of {{QUIC-TLS}}), an endpoint MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
-However, prior to confirming the handshake, it is possible that more advanced packet protection keys are not available to the peer, so the frame MAY be replicated in a packet that uses a lower packet protection level.
+However, prior to confirming the handshake, it is possible that more advanced packet protection keys are not available to the peer, so another CONNECTION_CLOSE frame MAY be sent in a packet that uses a lower packet protection level.
 More specifically:

 * A client will always know whether the server has Handshake keys (see
   {{discard-initial}}), but it is possible that a server does not know whether